request/request-promise/README.md

 	- `simple = true` which is a boolean to set whether status codes other than 2xx should also reject the promise
 	- `resolveWithFullResponse = false` which is a boolean to set whether the promise should be resolved with the full response or just the response body
 	- `transform` which takes a function to transform the response into a custom value with which the promise is resolved
+	- `transform2xxOnly = false` which is a boolean to set whether the transform function is applied to all responses or only to those with a 2xx status code

 The objects returned by request calls like `rp(...)` or e.g. `rp.post(...)` are regular Promises/A+ compliant promises and can be assimilated by any compatible promise library.